The Pegasus World Cup is a Thoroughbred horse race competition that is run annually at Gulfstream Park in Hallandale Beach, Florida.

 The Pegasus World Cup takes place every January at Gulfstream Park in Hallandale Beach, Fla.

-There are multiple ways to watch the Pegasus World Cup and Eclipse Award ceremony.
 NBC will broadcast the race live, and it will be streamed by TVG.